ArduPilot/ardupilot_wiki/common/source/docs/common-external-leds.rst

 External LEDs
 =============

-An external LED can be added by connecting it to the flight controller's I2C port or, in 4.0 and later versions, via a GPIO capable pin using the SERVOx_FUNCTION for that output.
+An external LED can be added by connecting it to the autopilot's I2C port or, in 4.0 and later versions, via a GPIO capable pin using the SERVOx_FUNCTION for that output.

-.. note:: On Pixhawk style architecture flight controllers which use an IOMCU for the PWM1-8 outputs, only the "AUX" outputs are GPIO capable.
+.. note:: On Pixhawk style architecture autopilots which use an IOMCU for the PWM1-8 outputs, only the "AUX" outputs are GPIO capable.

 Connection
 ==========